hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Added :rsearch command to search for a given token/string in the cells.
 Also allow replacing of searched string.

-TODO: Handle the 0th row wrt explicit command entry.
+DONE: Handle the 0th row wrt explicit command entry.
 Dont show cell col header and remember to clear whats previously printed as user goes about editing the cmd.

 TODO:LATER: Date related functions

+TODO:LATER: Make delete row/col bit more efficient by clearing calcs of all dependent cells (using recursive reverse links lists).
+And then creating the new calc cache by copying all the unaffected cell calcs.
+Currently delete clears all =expression cells with cell addresses in them, whether dependent or not.